jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 In this post I will:

 1. Give an overview of the Flux architecture.
-1. Examine DDD and CQRS in more detail.
+1. Present the CQRS pattern.
-1. Look at how Flux applies the concepts from DDD + CQRS.
+1. Look at how Flux applies the concepts from CQRS.
 1. Share some thoughts on when Flux is needed.

 A basic understanding of DDD will help, though it is not required.
 To learn more